Maxcasmith/Maxcasmith/README.md

 <br>
 <p>Welcome to my Github profile! :beers:</p>
+<p>Above you'll find some of the tech I like to work with on a daily basis.</p>
 <p>Here's where you can check out any and all geeky/wonderful projects I'm working on.
 If something intrigues you and you wish to get in touch you can <a href="mailto:maxcasmith@gmail.com">email me here.</a> Will keep my most exciting repositories pinned for all to see.
 (Unless you're Toby... go home Toby!)</p>
 <p>Hear of a new tech you're excited to chat about?
 I'm always up for learning something new and having in depth discussions that last far too long about them.</p>